-While we distance from ourselves, we experience a lack of connection from life and our days start to be exactly the same as the previous ones.
-Trying to make a stand in life, we forget about our homes too and not appreciating our own sanctuary starts bringing us unhappiness and unawareness.
+While we distance ourselves, we experience a lack of connection from life and our days start to be exactly the same as the previous ones.
+Trying to make a stand in life, we forget about our homes too, and not appreciating our own sanctuary starts bringing us unhappiness and unawareness.

 The best part is that we are fortunate enough to change any time and one of the ways to create change in our lives is through Feng Shui.